Who needs an EHC plan

 In order to request an assessment:

-- Education professionals should complete a Professionals EHC Needs Assessment Request Form (Docx 45.96, PDF, 221.32)
+- Education professionals should complete a Professionals EHC Needs Assessment Request Form ( PDF, 221.32)

 Should you require assistance with competing the All about Me as part of the request: